Iceberg from Shutterstock

 While ideally the intranet team would only ever be conducting activities that are both tangible and visible, this is clearly not achievable.

-The concept of ‘tangible and visible’ is a key element of the 6×2 methodology for intranets report.
+The concept of ‘tangible and visible’ is a key element of the 6×2 methodology for intranets.

-At the end of the day, intranet teams need not struggle to gain recognition within the organisation.
+Regardless of the strategic framework being used, intranet teams need not struggle to gain recognition within the organisation.
 By ensuring that improvements are both tangible and visible, teams can choose activities that will improve the team’s resources, as well as building momentum for further work.